 Operated by the same family behind Carroll Gardens’ perennial favorite Lucali, Giuseppina’s tosses crisp-yet-pliant brick-oven pizzas at this South Brooklyn joint.
 The pies here are just as good as anything you’ll order at the fam’s first spot, with shorter wait times, a wine and beer menu, and a reduced chance of being stabbed.

 Sister shop to Williamsburg’s Emmy Squared, this Clinton Hill favorite helps feed Brooklyn’s pizza addiction.
 The thin-yet-doughy new-school round pies are divided into four categories -- the reds, the whites, the greens, and the pinks -- and delivered to your table on a steel tray.
-The red sauce Colony (mozzarella, pepperoni, pickled jalapeño, and honey) blends sharp heat with sweetness, and the tomatillo-based Quattro (pickled jalapeño, Cheddar curds, bacon, and ranch) marries high- and low-brow toppings.
+The red sauce Colony (mozzarella, pepperoni, pickled jalapeño, and honey) blends sharp heat with sweetness, and the tomatillo-topped El Pastor is topped with mozzarella, bacon, and chipotle pineapple.

-Gristmill boasts an eccentric, seasonally evolving menu of mushroom pate, acorn-fed pork sandwiches, and dry-aged beef burgers, but it’s the pizza that draws the stroller-pushing Park Slope families.
-Wood-fired pies come with unusual toppings (think butternut squash paired with leeks and caramelized onions), and the dough is unique, too: freshly milled, whole grain flour is combined with a sourdough starter, creating a dark, dense, tangy crust.
+Gristmill boasts an eccentric, seasonally evolving menu of smoked salmon, acorn-fed pork sandwiches, and dry-aged beef burgers, but it’s the pizza that draws the stroller-pushing Park Slope families.
+Wood-fired pies come with unusual toppings (think crispy kale, mozzarella, and jalapeño vinegar), and the dough is unique, too: freshly milled, whole grain flour is combined with a sourdough starter, creating a dark, dense, tangy crust.
 Not in the mood for an entire pie?
-Grandma slices are served during brunch, lunch, and dinner, in tri-mushroom and cheese & pepperoni varieties.
+Grandma slices are served during brunch, lunch, and dinner, in mushroom and cheese & pepperoni varieties.

 This snug space is always warm, heated by the open kitchen’s glowing, blue-tile-covered pizza oven.
 The service is almost excessively unrushed, but generous wine pours and tasty, seasonally rotating cocktails make up for the glacial pace.
 The popular square pie, crispy and blackened on the bottom, is simply covered in tomato sauce, mozzarella, olives, and basil florets.
 If you prefer a round pie, go for the light and airy Juno (broccoli rabe, potatoes, provola, ricotta salata) or the Cicero (hunks of onions, preserved tomatoes, provolone, mozzarella).